cheminfo/dispatcher/README.md

 Dispatcher
 ==========

-Dispatch data from devices to the web
+Dispatch data from devices to the web.
+This project is able to capture information from RS232 and distribute it on a webpage

 Configure
 =========